 With a chemical peel in Mexico, you can achieve smoother, blemish-free and younger-looking skin without surgery.

-Chemical peels can be light, medium or deep with different downtimes, so it’s worth checking thoroughly which one you want – and which one your practitioner is giving you.
-They are usually used on the fact, but you can have them done on the neck, or on the backs of the hands.
+Chemical peels can be light, medium or deep with different downtimes, so it’s worth checking thoroughly which option your desire–and which one your practitioner recommends for you.
+They are usually used on the face, but you can have them done on the neck or on the backs of the hands.

-Skin care is a growth industry in Mexico, and just as everywhere else in the world, the population is ageing.
+Skincare is a growth industry in Mexico, and just as everywhere else in the world, the population is aging.
 People here are looking for ways to make themselves appear more youthful, and so the latest treatments, technologies and products are just as available here as they are elsewhere.

-Medical Departures perform our own quality-checks on our doctors and clinics, and we only list those we would be happy to go to ourselves.
+Medical Departures perform our own quality-checks on our doctors and clinics, and we only list those we would be happy to visit ourselves.
 We verify qualifications and professional memberships, as well as visiting the clinics personally.
-We also check criminal/legal records and publish real patient reviews – all of them, without editing.
+We also check criminal/legal records and publish real patient reviews–all of them, without editing.

 A chemical solution is applied to the skin to remove either the top or the deeper layers of skin, which are often damaged, to promote the growth of newer, clearer skin underneath.

 You should note that there are three strengths of chemical peel, and while the light and mediums can be performed in salons, a deep chemical peel should be performed in a surgical setting.

 On the day of your treatment, your skin will be prepped with a thorough cleansing.
 If you are having a deep peel, you will be given general anesthesia, and so it will need to be done in a surgical setting with an anesthetist in attendance.

 When you are asleep, the chemicals will be applied evenly to the skin, in small sections, one at a time.
 Each application will be removed before the doctor applies the chemicals to the next section.
 Once this has been finished, the doctor will treat the skin as needed with surgical dressings.